nvm-sh/nvm/README.md

   - `node`: this installs the latest version of [`node`](https://nodejs.org/en/)
   - `iojs`: this installs the latest version of [`io.js`](https://iojs.org/en/)
   - `stable`: this alias is deprecated, and only truly applies to `node` `v0.12` and earlier.
 Currently, this is an alias for `node`.
-  - `unstable`: this alias points to `node` `v0.11` - the last "unstable" node release, since post-1.0, all node versions are stable. (in semver, versions communicate breakage, not stability).
+  - `unstable`: this alias points to `node` `v0.11` - the last "unstable" node release, since post-1.0, all node versions are stable. (in SemVer, versions communicate breakage, not stability).

 ### Long-term support
 Node has a [schedule](https://github.com/nodejs/LTS#lts_schedule) for long-term support (LTS) You can reference LTS versions in aliases and `.nvmrc` files with the notation `lts/*` for the latest LTS, and `lts/argon` for LTS releases from the "argon" line, for example.
 In addition, the following commands support LTS arguments: